raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 ### BOOT_UART

 If 1 then enable UART debug output on GPIO 14 and 15.
 Configure the receiving debug terminal at 115200bps, 8 bits, no parity bits, 1 stop bit.

 Default: 0
 Version: All

 ### WAKE_ON_GPIO

 If 1 then 'sudo halt' will run in a lower power mode until either GPIO3 or GLOBAL_EN are shorted to ground.

-Default: 0 in original version of bootloader (2019-05-10).
-Newer bootloaders have this set to 1.
+Default: 1 (0 in original version of bootloader 2019-05-10)
 Version: All

 ### POWER_OFF_ON_HALT

 If 1 and WAKE_ON_GPIO=0 then switch off all PMIC outputs in halt.
 This is lowest possible power state for halt but may cause problems with some HATs because 5V will still be on.
 GLOBAL_EN must be shorted to ground to boot.

 Default: 0
 Version: 2019-07-15